-What you should be totally aware of is recovery is about personal accountability.
-No one can "make" you well.
-Just swallowing pills doesn't make you well.
+What we should be totally aware of is recovery is about personal accountability.
+No one can "make" us well.
+Just swallowing pills doesn't make us well.
 It takes personal responsibility to participate in the things that build health.

-Doctors don't put unhealthy food in your mouth and don't go home with you to see if you're doing what they suggest.
+Doctors don't put unhealthy food in your mouth and don't go home with us to see if we're doing what they suggest.
 Recovery from any illness requires that the person invest in their own wellness.
-You have to decide to eat healthy; you have to decide to exercise; Even in Twelve step programs it is you who decides to ask your higher power for help.
-Your decisions are directly linked to your wellness.
-Doctors and your peers can encourage you and give you good information but ultimately you are the one responsible for using the information and getting yourself well.
+We have to decide to eat healthy; we have to decide to exercise; Even in Twelve step programs we are the one's to choose to ask our higher power for help.
+Our decisions are directly linked to our wellness.
+Doctors and our peers can encourage us and give us good information but ultimately we are the ones responsible for using the information and getting ourselves well.

 Yes!
 People with mental illness find it hard to motivate themselves.
-So communicate your difficulties to your peers and healthcare practitioners and they wiil offer encouragement towards your goals.
-Listen to how your friends overcame similar problems and try, try again.
-You are worth it and deserve the best quality of life possible.
+It is important to communicate our difficulties to our peers and healthcare practitioners so that they can offer encouragement towards achievable goals.
+Many of our friends overcame similar problems learn from their experiences and try, try again.
+We are worth it and deserve the best quality of life possible.

 WE ADVOCATE THAT DOCTORS AND PSYCHIATRISTS